willtwr/info-search-summarize-workflow/readme.md

 A comprehensive system for information retrieval and summarization that combines web search, document search, and intelligent summarization capabilities.

+## My Takeaway
+- Use well-defined workflow instead
+  - Agentic approach and tool calling are still very unreliable.
+- Understand business logic / human task workflow -> identify steps that can leverage IT -> define IT workflow -> identify steps in IT that can leverage ML / AI

 ## Features

 ### Search Capabilities